You need java to run this

 EMBARGO • THE USUAL SUSPECTS

-"On October 28, 2009 for the 18th year in a row, the General Assembly of the United Nations adopted a non-binding resolution by a vote of 187 countries to 3 (185 in 2008, 183 in 2007, 179 in 2003, 173 in 2002, 167 in 2001, 59 in 1992) asking all countries to refuse to apply the American embargo against Cuba as it "violates other states' sovereignty" and "the legitimate interests of entities or persons under their jurisdiction and the freedom of trade and navigation".
+"On October 26, 2014 for the 23rd year in a row, the General Assembly of the United Nations adopted a non-binding resolution by a vote of 187 countries to 3 asking all countries to refuse to apply the American embargo against Cuba as it "violates other states' sovereignty" and "the legitimate interests of entities or persons under their jurisdiction and the freedom of trade and navigation".

-The usual suspects who voted against : the United States of Agression, Palau and ... the war-mongering Israeli government voted against — the sionists being too busy building walls around Palestine instead of tearing them down like Berlin did 20 years ago.
+The usual suspects who voted against : the United States of Agression, Palau and the Israeli government voted against — the sionists being too busy building walls around Palestine instead of tearing them down like Berlin did 20 years ago.
 Micronesia and the Marshall Islands, again, abstained.
+Even the Mossad is fed up with Bibi.

 RESPECT CUBA'S SOVEREIGNTY